 Most reservations become available on Recreation.gov 120 days in advance at 8 a.m.
 MDT.
 The remainder of reservations are released the day before at 8 a.m.
 MDT, also on Recreation.gov.
 Although the park does not charge for the reservations, Recreation.gov charges a $2 nonrefundable service fee.
 The reservation is required in addition to a park pass.
 Reservations are expected to sell-out quickly, so be sure to grab yours as soon as the advanced window opens for your desired date.

 Visitors with lodging, camping, transportation, or commercial activity reservations within the GTSR corridor can use their reservation for entry in lieu of a $2 vehicle reservation.
 (The North Fork area does not offer lodging, transportation or commercial services, and camping is first come, first served.)

 The entry reservations are hoping to curb the famous traffic on Going-to-the-Sun Road.
 (Download a PDF map)

 In 2020, temporary closures were required 29 times at the West Entrance.
-The new reservation system hopes to alleviate that and allow visitors peace of mind that they’ll be able to access the park when they plan to.
+The reservation system, in its second year in 2022, hopes to alleviate that and allow visitors peace of mind that they’ll be able to access the park when they plan to.